 Per Joanne Pike, Dr.P.H., chief program officer for the Alzheimer’s Association, “Early detection of cognitive decline offers numerous medical, social, emotional, financial and planning benefits, but these can only be achieved by having a conversation with doctors about any thinking or memory concerns and through routine cognitive assessments.”

 Responsive Home Care continues to be dedicated to following the latest advancements in Alzheimer’s disease, and to provide the excellent, highly skilled care which allows for the greatest possible quality of life at all times for everyone with dementia.
-Give us a call at 954-486-6440 to get more educational resources pertaining to Alzheimer’s, or to learn more about our specialized home health care Hollywood, FL services.
-See our full Broward County service area.
+Give us a call at 954-486-6440 to get more educational resources pertaining to Alzheimer’s, or to learn more about our specialized senior home care in Fort Lauderdale, FL and the surrounding areas.